Europe's Beating Cancer Plan

 European Commission Updates European Code Against Cancer Under Europe’s Beating Cancer Plan

-The European Commission has updated the European Code Against Cancer (ECAC5) as of February 2026, establishing 14 evidence-based recommendations to drive EU-wide prevention policy.
+The European Commission has updated the European Code Against Cancer, establishing 14 evidence-based recommendations to drive EU-wide prevention policy.
 This update signals a shift toward stricter policy alignment on workplace carcinogens and consumer product risks, likely accelerating future regulatory mandates for labeling, air quality, and occupational safety.

 ec.europa.euEuropean UnionEuropean Union